shoprag/universe/README.md

 # 🌌 Universe

 Welcome to **Universe** — a powerful, easy-to-use web server, embedder, and vector database designed for developers who want to work with embeddings and vector-based queries effortlessly.
-With Universe, you can "emit" (store) and "resonate" (query) with text-based "things" in a universe of your choice, leveraging the power of the latest embedding models.
+With Universe, you can "emit" (store) and "resonate" (query) with text-based "things" in a universe of your choice, leveraging the power of the latest embedding models from multiple providers.

 Universe is built to be production-ready, highly configurable, and delightful to use.
 Whether you're building AI-powered applications, experimenting with vector databases, or just exploring the possibilities of embeddings, Universe has got you covered! 🚀